stephlocke/RSaturday-proposal/README.md

 > *[R Consortium Bylaws, Section 1.4](https://www.r-consortium.org/about/governance/bylaws)*

 Community growth and support make up a significant portion of the R Consortium goals.
 They're here to help us build the community, so let's build the community!

-This proposal surrounds support for smaller, but more frequent conferences, that are run by user groups in an area.
-They allow for growth of the user base whilst making access to speakers and content much easier by bringing the content to an area.

-There is an existing model in the SQL Server world, called a SQL Saturday, which is a free conference on the weekend, run by the local user group.
-These have a central infrastructure supported and developed by the Professional Association for SQL Server.
-This proposal will use these as a starting point but will develop a community event that fits the R community and where we would like to grow it.

-@stephlocke outlined the idea initially in a blog [SQLSaturdays but for R?](http://itsalocke.com/sqlsaturdays-but-for-r/) and raised the idea at the [R Consortium](https://www.r-consortium.org/) panel at [EARL Boston](http://www.earl-conference.com/boston/agenda/) receiving initial support the idea.
-We now just have to decide what we want to do :-)

 ## TODO
  - [x] Set up discussion points as issues